 The purpose of this post is not to discourage anyone from becoming a mother.

-But only to make mothers realize that the challenges that they go through is normal and moms all over the world face them.
+But only to make mothers realize that the challenges that they go through are normal and moms all over the world face them.
 Usually, mothers talk about how challenging motherhood is and they end with a sigh, “But it’s still all worth it”.
 Is it, really?

 I don’t know.